RUSD superintendent takes South Carolina job, will start next week

 Gajewski, RUSD chief academic officer, has served as acting superintendent since May 1, when Gallien began his medical leave.

-Barbian said the board will also discuss next steps for the search to find Gallien’s replacement.
-She said most board members have not been on the board for a superintendent search before, herself included.
+Barbian said the board also will discuss the next steps for the search to find Gallien’s replacement.
+She said most members have not been on the board for a superintendent search before, herself included.

 Barbian isn’t sure what the timeline is for hiring a new superintendent.